decide-ugent/aif-ddm/model_recovery/README.md

-## Scripts for model recovery analysis
+# Scripts for model recovery analysis
+### Steps to follow
+1) In the root directory go to the parameter_recovery folder and run the jupyter notebok